iusvar/grav-plugin-pdf-js/README.md

 * `file` is the only required parameter.
 It points to the datafile you wish to load.
 By default, the plugin looks in the same folder as the page file.
 This is adequate for most usage.
 You can also load files from the `user/data` folder by prefixing your file name with `data:` (e.g., `file=data:folder/filename.pdf`).

+* `width` set the width of the window.
+If not evaluated, the default value is used.

+* `height` set the height of the window.
+If not evaluated, the default value is used.

   If all you're passing is the file name, then you can shorten the code to the form `[pdfjs=filename.pdf/]`.

   FYI, slash is not essential.

 ### Example Codes

+Multiple PDF files can also be embedded on a page except for Pdf-Js.

 * `[pdfjs=filename.pdf]` or `[pdfjs file=filename.pdf]` (basic embed of pdf file in the same folder as the page itself)

+* `[pdfjs file=filename.pdf width=300 height=400]` (basic embed of pdf file in the same folder as the page itself, in a window of 400 pixels in width and 300 pixels in height)

 * `[pdfjs=data:filename.pdf]` or `[pdfjs file=data:filename.pdf]` (basic embed of pdf file in the `user/data` folder)